 Does the Dogs of the Dow investment strategy work?

 The aim of the Dogs of the Dow strategy is to find undervalued blue-chip companies.
-It relies on the premise that blue-chip companies are relatively stable and do not alter their dividend payouts based on short term business conditions.
+It relies on the premise that blue-chip companies are relatively stable and do not alter their dividend payouts based on short-term business conditions.

-So, if a company's stock price falls and the dividend payout stays the same, the result is a higher dividend yield - which is why the Dogs of the Dow strategy uses this as a filter to identify laggards which could turn into leaders.
+So, if a company's stock price falls and the dividend payout stays the same, the result is a higher dividend yield - which is why the Dogs of the Dow strategy uses this as a filter to identify laggards who could turn into leaders.

-After all, if a blue-chip company's stock price has fallen it could mean they are at the bottom of their business cycle.
+After all, if a blue-chip company's stock price has fallen it could mean they are at the bottom of its business cycle.
 Once conditions are more favourable, the stock price could start to appreciate again - thereby making it favourable for any Dogs of the Dow investors.